Best OBS Settings for Streaming in Low-end PC

 obs best setting for streaming

-It’s time to talk about the streaming settings.
-One thing to keep in mind before working on your streaming setup is ensuring your internet connection.
+Another thing to keep in mind before working on your streaming setup is ensuring your internet connection.
 Your network should have a high Upload speed or at least be stable to conduct streaming.

 More on Eklipse Blog >> How to Edit Twitch Clips to YouTube Shorts in 5 Steps